ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 they are not only reporting the context information associated with an entity but also state information associated with its interaction affordances (properties, actions, and events).
-TODO: Note that while the format for describing the state of properties is clearly governed by the schema information from the corresponding `sdfProperty` definition, it is still unclear how to best model the state of `sdfAction`s and `sdfEvent`s.
 As in the case of the Context Snapshot, the Proofshot may also contain concrete values that reflect context information associated with a device via the `sdfContext` keyword {{-non-affordance}}.

+TODO: Note that while the format for describing the state of properties is clearly governed by the schema information from the corresponding `sdfProperty` definition, it is still unclear how to best model the state of `sdfAction`s and
+`sdfEvent`s.

 The following examples are based on {{-non-affordance}} and {{-digital-twin}}.
 {{code-off-device-instance}} shows a proofshot that captures the state of a sensor.
-Here, every property and context definition of the corresponding SDF model (see {{code-off-device-model}}) is mapped to a concrete value that corresponds with the associated schema information.
+Here, every property and context definition of the corresponding SDF model (see {{code-off-device-model}}) is mapped to a concrete value that satisfies the associated schema.

 ~~~ sdf
 info: